-Add virtual host: Click to add a new virtual host.
-Enabled: Select to use this virtual host.
-Server name: Enter the name of the server.
-Only use numbers 0-9, letters A-Z, and hyphen (-).
-Port: Enter the port the server is connected to Type: Select the type of authentication to use.
+Add virtual host: Click to add a new virtual host.Enabled: Select the server.
+Only use numbers 0-9, letters A-Z, and hyphen (-).Port: Ent of authentication to use.
 Select between Basic, Digest, and Open ID.

-· Update: Update the virtual host.
+Update: Update the virtual host.
 Delete: Delete the virtual host.

-Disabled: The server is disabled.
+Disabled: The server is disabled. • The context menu contains: